Located: Administration Bldg., B203

 Warning: Students not making satisfactory academic progress after their first semester will be placed on a Warning status and notified accordingly.
 During a period of Warning, the student will continue to receive Title IV and State aid automatically for one semester.

-The circumstances under which a student would be permitted to submit an appeal are: death of a relative, injury or illness of the student, or other special circumstances.
+The Appeals Process: The circumstances under which a student would be permitted to submit an appeal are the death of a relative, injury or illness of the student, or other special circumstances.
 A student will be required to submit (as part of the appeal process), the completed appeal form, a signed letter indicating why the student failed to make SAP, and what has changed in the student’s situation that would allow the student to demonstrate satisfactory academic progress at the next evaluation.
-In addition, the student should submit any documentation available to support their extenuating circumstance such as a letter from their doctor, hospital bills, police reports, etc.
+In addition, the student should submit any documentation available to support their extenuating circumstance, such as a letter from their doctor, hospital bills, police reports, etc.

-NOTE: Special provisions as sanctioned by the Federal Department of Education have been provided due to the disruptions of campus operations or illness as a result of COVID-19.
+NOTE: Special provisions as sanctioned by the Federal Department of Education have been provided due to the disruptions of campus operations or illness due to COVID-19.
 Contact the Financial Aid Office for further details.

 An appeal may be approved only if the school has determined that the student will be able to meet SAP standards within the maximum time frame.